omertuc/nestedarchive/README.md

 nestedarchive.get("/tmp/foobar/foo.tar/bar.tar/foo3.tar.gz/foo4")
 ```

-Globs are also supported - all matches are tried until one is found that (eventually) contains the expected file, e.g.:
+Globs are also supported - all matches are tried until one is found that
+(eventually) contains the expected file, e.g.:

 ```
 - nestedarchive.get("/tmp/foobar/foo.tar/bar.tar/foo*.tar.gz/foo7")
 ```

-Will first silently try `foo3.tar.gz` and fail because it does not contain `foo7`, then it will try `foo6.tar.gz` and
+Will first silently try `foo3.tar.gz` and fail because it does not contain
-succeed because `foo6.tar.gz` contains `foo7`
+`foo7`, then it will try `foo6.tar.gz` and succeed because `foo6.tar.gz`
+contains `foo7`

-If you want to get all files matching a glob, use `get_all` instead.
+If you want to get all files matching a glob, use `get_all` instead. get_all
+does not support a mode parameter, it always returns binary file data.

 You can also access a URL instead of a local file path:
 ```